The Church of England offers two great services of welcome – Thanksgiving and Baptism (Christening).

 Here at St Mary’s, we offer all families the Thanksgiving service as the first step in giving thanks for the gift of children.
 This service takes place as soon as possible after meeting you, and is normally held either within one of our Sunday services, or at 12.45pm.
 The later service is ideally suited to families wishing to invite a large group of family and friends.

-For families wishing to explore the Baptism (Christening) service, we invite you to attend our Baptism Preparation Course.
+For families wishing to explore the Baptism (Christening) service, we invite you to attend our Baptism Preparation Session.
 Click here for more details.

 Baptism (Christening) services are usually held at 12.45pm so as to accommodate all your family and friends!
 We welcome families and encourage you to come along as often as possible to any of the wide range of events on offer.
 Why not come and join our thriving, growing community, where we run a weekly toddler group; children’s programmes, a Sunday School and other family friendly events.